Physics Wallah

 Physics Wallah Limited (PW) is an Indian educational technology company headquartered in Noida.
-It was started by Alakh Pandey as a YouTube channel in 2016, aimed at teaching the physics curriculum for the JEE, NEET and CBSE board examinations.
+It was started by Alakh Pandey as a YouTube channel in 2016 and was aimed at teaching physics for the JEE, NEET, and CBSE board {class 9&10} examinations.
 As the channel began to gain more viewership, Pandey also started to post chemistry content.
-In 2020, Pandey along with his co-founder Prateek Maheshwari established Physics Wallah as a company.
+In 2020, Pandey, along with his co-founder, Prateek Maheshwari, established Physics Wallah as a company.

 Physics Wallah became a unicorn company in 2022.
-As of September 2024, the company is valued at around $2.8 billion.
-Physics Wallah confidentially filed draft papers for a $530 million initial public offering (IPO) in March 2025.
+As of September 2024, the company was valued at around $2.8 billion.
+Physics Wallah went public on the Indian exchanges with a ₹3480 crore initial public offering (IPO) in November 2025.

 History

 Physics Wallah, was founded in 2016 as a YouTube channel hosted by Alakh Pandey, an educator hailing from Prayagraj, Uttar Pradesh.
 The channel was initially focused on teaching the physics curriculum for the Joint Entrance Examinations (JEE), a popular entrance examination in India.
 Due to Pandey's style of teaching, the channel grew rapidly, reaching over 2 million followers in 2019.
 In 2020, Pandey along with co-founder Prateek Maheshwari developed the Physics Wallah app.
 The app was initially designed for students aspiring to take the National Eligibility cum Entrance Test (NEET) and Joint Entrance Exam (JEE) and offered courses similar to those of competing companies at an affordable rate.
-Over the next few years, Physics Wallah expanded their offerings by launching courses for other competitive exams.
+Over the next few years, Physics Wallah expanded their offerings by launching courses for other competitive exams including but not limited to Union Public Service Commission (UPSC), Olympiads, and various non-competitive exams including CBSE and state boards, among others.

-As of February 2025, the Physics Wallah app had been downloaded over 10 million times on the Android Play Store.
-The Physics Wallah YouTube channel amassed 13.3 million subscribers during the same period.
+As of February 2025, the Physics Wallah app had been downloaded over 10 million times on the Google Play Store.
+The Physics Wallah YouTube channel had 13.3 million subscribers at the same time.
 In June 2022, the company became a unicorn company after being valued at over $1.1 billion following its first funding round where it raised $100 million in funding from various venture capital firms.
 During the same time, PW also launched its first offline center named Vidyapeeth in Kota, Rajasthan.
 By November 2023, Physics Wallah had expanded to 67 offline centers in 34 cities across India.
 However, in the same month, Physics Wallah laid off 150 employees, amounting to 0.8% of its workforce, citing performance reasons.

 In September 2024, the company raised $210 million in funding at $2.8 billion valuation.